Suicide note left before man's apparent jump from top of Hawaiian volcano

 THIS VOLCANO-SHAPED PYRAMID IN PERU HAS EXPERTS STUMPED

+The size of Kīlauea's summit caldera is about 3 miles long and 2 1/2 miles wide.
+The summit is erupting from Halema‘uma‘u Crater and from its east rift zone, according to Ferracane, who confirmed that Adonis's body was not found near the eruption sites.

 The area is open to visitors, but officials encourage hikers to stay on marked trails.
-The site does not have an active lava flow, though Kilauea is erupting.
+The site does not have an active lava flow.

 Since 1990, four people have died from falls around the crater rim.

-Note: This story has been updated with additional details from Hawaii Volcanoes National Park.